Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Gradient Relationship between Increased Mean Corpuscular Volume and Mortality Associated with Cerebral Ischemic Stroke and Ischemic Heart Disease: A Longitudinal Study on 66,294 Taiwanese

 Longitudinal study of 66,294 participants demonstrating a dose-response relationship between MCV increase and cardiovascular and cerebrovascular mortality risk.
+The overall gradient is significant, but the trend tests for the two detailed causes are not.

 Relationship between mean corpuscular volume and cognitive performance in older adults